VWeiTech/my-website/docs/AWS/AWS-SAA/AWS-SAA-EN/wrong-problem-collection.md

 - You cannot reference a security group from another region.
 Security groups are region-specific and can only be referenced within the same region.

+- The only solution presented that actually works is to create a NAT gateway in the public subnet of each AZ.
+They must be created in the public subnet as they gain public IP addresses and use an internet gateway for internet access.
+  The route tables in the private subnets must then be configured with a route to the NAT gateway and then the EC2 instances will be able to access the internet (subject to security group configuration).

+- You can associate an AWS Direct Connect gateway with either of the following gateways:
+    - A transit gateway when you have multiple VPCs in the same Region.
+    - A virtual private gateway.

+- AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for use on AWS.
+  It allows centrally managed service portfolios, which clients can use on a self-service basis.
+  AWS Service Catalog provides a single location where organizations can centrally manage catalogs of IT services, which simplifies the organizational process and helps ensure compliance.

+- AWS Transfer Family provides fully managed support for file transfers directly into and out of Amazon S3 using SFTP.
+  Storing incoming files in S3 Standard offers high durability, availability, and performance object storage for frequently accessed data.
+  AWS Lambda can respond immediately to S3 events, which allows processing of files as soon as they arrive.
+Lambda can also delete the files after processing.
+This meets all requirements and is operationally efficient, as it requires minimal management and has low costs.

+- The Metrics Server collects resource metrics like CPU and memory usage from each node and its pods and provides these metrics to the Kubernetes API server for use by the Horizontal Pod Autoscaler, which automatically scales the number of pods in a deployment, replication controller, replica set, or stateful set based on observed CPU utilization.
+  The Kubernetes Cluster Autoscaler automatically adjusts the size of the Kubernetes cluster when there are pods that failed to run in the cluster due to insufficient resources or when there are nodes in the cluster that have been underutilized for an extended period and their pods can be placed on other existing nodes.

+- You can use the CloudWatch agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+The agent supports both Windows Server and Linux, and enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core.
+  There is now a unified agent and previously there were monitoring scripts.
+Both of these tools can capture SwapUtilization metrics and send them to CloudWatch.
+This is the best way to get memory utilization metrics from Amazon EC2 instnaces.
+- Enable detailed monitoring in the EC2 console.
+Create an Amazon CloudWatch SwapUtilization custom metric.
+Monitor SwapUtilization metrics in CloudWatch" is incorrect as you do not create custom metrics in the console, you must configure the instances to send the metric information to CloudWatch.

+- AWS DataSync is a secure, online service that automates and accelerates moving data between on-premises and AWS storage service and is not designed as a hybrid storage service.

+- When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
+You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
+Depending on the type of workload, you can create a placement group using one of the following placement strategies:

+    - Cluster – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.

+    - Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

+    - Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

+- You cannot enable “cross-region snapshots” as this is not a feature that currently exists.

+- Though snapshots (and EBS-backed AMIs) are stored on Amazon S3, you cannot actually access them using the S3 API.
+You must use the EC2 API.

+- Lambda@Edge is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.
+Lambda@Edge runs code in response to events generated by the Amazon CloudFront.

+  You simply upload your code to AWS Lambda, and it takes care of everything required to run and scale your code with high availability at an AWS location closest to your end user.

+  In this case Lambda@Edge can compress the files before they are sent to users which will reduce data egress costs.
+- Enable caching on the CloudFront distribution to store generated files at the edge" is incorrect.
+The files are unique to each customer request, so caching does not help.

+- AWS AppSync simplifies application development by letting you create a flexible API to securely access, manipulate, and combine data from one or more data sources.
+AppSync is a managed service that uses GraphQL to make it easy for applications to get exactly the data they need, including from multiple DynamoDB tables.
+  AWS AppSync is designed for real-time and offline data access which makes it an ideal solution for this scenario.
+- AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load your data for analytics.
+However, AWS Glue isn't meant for real-time data retrieval in an application.
+Using it for real-time data retrieval would likely be overcomplicated and inefficient.

+- Some applications, such as media catalog updates require high frequency reads, and consistent throughput.
+For such applications, customers often complement S3 with an in-memory cache, such as Amazon ElastiCache for Redis, to reduce the S3 retrieval cost and to improve performance.

+    - ElastiCache for Redis is a fully managed, in-memory data store that provides sub-millisecond latency performance with high throughput.
+ElastiCache for Redis complements S3 in the following ways:

+    - Redis stores data in-memory, so it provides sub-millisecond latency and supports incredibly high requests per second.

+    - It supports key/value based operations that map well to S3 operations (for example, GET/SET => GET/PUT), making it
+      easy to write code for both S3 and ElastiCache.

+    - It can be implemented as an application side cache.
+This allows you to use S3 as your persistent store and benefit from its durability, availability, and low cost.
+Your applications decide what objects to cache, when to cache them, and how to cache them.

+  In this example the media catalog is pulling updates from S3 so the performance between these components is what needs to be improved.
+Therefore, using ElastiCache to cache the content will dramatically increase the performance.

+- Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
+Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
+You can copy objects between different AWS Regions or within the same Region.
+Both source and destination buckets must have versioning enabled.
+- Create an additional S3 bucket with versioning in another Region and configure cross-origin resource sharing (CORS)" is incorrect as CORS is not related to replication

+- Amazon RDS uses snapshots for backup.
+Snapshots are encrypted when created only if the database is encrypted and you can only select encryption for the database when you first create it.
+In this case the database, and hence the snapshots, ad unencrypted.
+  However, you can create an encrypted copy of a snapshot.
+You can restore using that snapshot which creates a new DB instance that has encryption enabled.
+From that point on encryption will be enabled for all snapshots.

+- Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) is incorrect as the company needs to manage access control for the keys which is not possible when they’re managed by Amazon.
+- SSE-KMS requires that AWS manage the data key but you manage the customer master key (CMK) in AWS KMS.
+You can choose a customer managed CMK or the AWS managed CMK for Amazon S3 in your account.

+  Customer managed CMKs are CMKs in your AWS account that you create, own, and manage.
+You have full control over these CMKs, including establishing and maintaining their key policies, IAM policies, and grants, enabling and disabling them, rotating their cryptographic material, adding tags, creating aliases that refer to the CMK, and scheduling the CMKs for deletion.

+  For this scenario, the solutions architect should use SSE-KMS with a customer managed CMK.
+That way KMS will manage the data key but the company can configure key policies defining who can access the keys.